gdmka/openai-compat-endpoint/README.md

 - [Roadmap & bugs](#roadmap--bugs)
 - [Links](#links)

-# OpenAI-Compatible Endpoint for LM Studio
+# OpenAI-Compatible Client for LM Studio

 Turn **LM Studio** into a cloud-ready powerhouse.
 Access local and cloud inference simultaneously in the same app!
 This fork lets you chat with **Cerebras, Groq, OpenRouter, Claude, GPT-4o, Gemini-2.5, DeepSeek, Kimi-K2, GLM V4.5**—or any OpenAI-shaped endpoint—without ever leaving the comfy LM Studio UI.